CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 # Usage

 ## Start traces
+UXTrace can capture traces(WPP/ETW/Tracelogging/Telemetry) for Windows component.
+To start logging the trace, use '-Start -<ComponentName> -<ComponentName> ...' like below example.
+After the trace stops, if the component has function for data collection or diag function, these are also called automatically.
+For example, WinRM has function for both data collection and diag.
+In this case, '.\UXTrace.ps1 -Start WinRM' triggers capturing trace + data collection for WinRM + diagnosis for WinRM.
+Also the supported trace component can be shown with 'UXTrace.ps1 -List'.
-1. You can start trace with '-Start'.
-This option is used for scenario where you can reproduce the issue immediately.(start trace -> repro -> stop trace) Also OS basic log is collected automatically when stopping the trace.
+1. Start trace for multiple windows component.
+Below example shows start traces for AppX, StartMenu and COM component at the same time.
+This option is used for scenario where you can reproduce the issue immediately.(start trace -> repro -> stop trace) Also OS basic log and component log correspoding to the trace switch are collected automatically when stopping the trace.
 ```
 .\UXTrace.ps1 -Start -AppX -StartMenu -COM
 ```

-2. If you want to start traces but let the prompt returned, you can use '-Nowait'.
+2. If you want to start traces but let the prompt return, you can use '-Nowait'.
 This option is intended for a scenario where you cannot repro the issue intentionally and need to wait for next occurrence with trace enabled.(Start trace -> wait for repro -> Stop trace after repro)

 ```
 .\UXTrace.ps1 -Start -AppX -StartMenu -COM -NoWait